ultimatecoder/ultimatecoder.github.io/_posts/2017-07-21-pydelhi-conf-2017-a-beautiful-conference-happend-at-new-delhi-india.md

 PyDelhi conf is a regional level conference of Python programming language organized by PyDelhi community.
 It is their second year organizing this conference.
 Last year it was located at [JNU University](http://www.jnu.ac.in).
 This year it happened at [IIM, Lucknow](https://www.iiml.ac.in/) campus based in Noida, New Delhi, India.
 I enjoyed various talks which I will mention later here, a workshops section because I was conducting one and some the panel discussions because people involved were having a good level of experience.
 80% of the time slot was divided equally between 30 minutes talk and 2-hour workshop section.
-10% were given to panel discussions and 10% was preserved for lightning talks.
+10% were given to panel discussions and 10% was reserved for lightning talks.
 The dev sprints were happening parallel with the conference.
 The early slot was given to workshops for both the days.
 One large conference hall was located on a 2nd floor of the building and two halls were at a ground floor.
-Food and beverages were served nicely on the base floor.
+Food and beverages were served on the base floor.

 ![Panel discussion]({{site.url}}/assets/images/pydelhi_conf_2017/pannel_disussion.jpg)